aquasecurity/vex-repo-spec/README.md

 In this case, `repo-main/` is the root directory for the VEX repository within the tar.gz file.

-### 3.3 index.json
+### 4.2 index.json

 The index.json file serves as a manifest for the contents of the archive file.
-It must be placed in the root directory of the archive or in the specified subdirectory if one is defined in the URL.
-The file must have the following structure:
+It MUST be placed in the root directory of the archive or in the specified subdirectory if one is defined in the URL.
+The file MUST have the following structure:

 ```json
 {